Attorneys for Failure to Diagnose Compartment Syndrome

-The condition can clear up or be resolved within three to four months if the patient receives immediate medical attention.
-However, the patient must refrain from muscle overexertion by minimizing movement and exercise or stop intravenous injections at the site until the inflammation and damaged area have been restored.
+The condition can clear up or be resolved within three to four months if the patient receives immediate attention.
+First, however, the patient must refrain from muscle overexertion by minimizing movement and exercise or stop intravenous injections at the site until the inflammation and damaged area have been restored.

 At some point, the treating doctor will encourage adding weight-bearing exercises and other routines to increase the range of motion and strengthen muscles.
-Full recovery, if possible, may take a year or longer if the patient undergoes physical and occupational therapies while modifying their activities.
+However, if possible, full recovery may take a year or longer if the patient undergoes physical and occupational therapies while modifying their activities.

-An acute compartment syndrome is a medical emergency that requires immediate medical attention.
+Acute compartment syndrome is a health emergency that requires immediate medical attention.
 Excessive pressure inside the compartment is alleviated before it causes permanent nerve and muscle damage.

-A tingling sensation, overall weakness, numbness, or excessive pain in the affected area may indicate damage caused by compartment syndrome.
+A tingling sensation, overall weakness, numbness, or excessive pain within the compartment may indicate damage to the affected area.

 Is Compartment Syndrome an Emergency?

-Acute forms of compartment syndrome are medical emergencies requiring immediate medical attention.
-If untreated, the condition can lead to permanent muscle damage, amputation, sepsis (circulatory infection), and possible death.
+Acute forms of compartment syndrome are emergencies requiring immediate medical attention.
+If untreated, compartment syndrome may lead to permanent muscle damage, amputation, sepsis (circulatory infection), and possible death.

-Any suspected compartment syndrome condition requires immediate medical attention at the emergency room or urgent care center.
-Usually, the patient will undergo a surgical procedure to alleviate the restrictive circulation to the damaged area to avoid tissue necrosis and nerve damage.
+Any suspected compartment syndrome condition requires immediate urgent attention at the emergency room or urgent care center.
+Upon medical advice, the patient might undergo a surgical procedure to alleviate the restrictive circulation to the damaged area to avoid tissue necrosis and nerve damage.

 The surgeon will likely perform a fasciotomy where the skin and fascia are cut open to alleviate built-up pressure.
-The surgery allows restricted circulation to restore to the area.
+The syndrome compartment surgery allows restricted circulation to restore to the area.

-Physicians will use a variety of treatments to alleviate pressure buildup causing compartment syndrome.
-Additionally, they may remove a splint, cast, or dressing that constricts the damaged area or make a long incision through the fascia and skin layers, releasing the pressure.
+Physicians will use various treatments to alleviate blood supply pressure buildup, causing compartment syndrome in the lower leg or other extremities.
+Additionally, the doctor might remove a splint, cast, or dressing that constricts the damaged area or make a long incision through the fascia and skin layers, releasing the pressure.